 - The Sword and the Sorcerer: Evil sorcerer Xusia's tomb is built from human faces, which come alive during his awakening ritual, shortly after the movie's opening credits.
 This can be seen in the video example "Wall of Faces".

-- X-Men: Apocalypse: At the beginning of the movie, En Sabah Nur uses his powers to encase a street vendor inside a wall when the vendor threatens a young Ororo.
-The man is conscious and terrified as it happens, with only his eyes able to dart back and forth frantically after he's been trapped.
+- X-Men: Apocalypse: At the beginning of the movie, villain En Sabah Nur uses his powers to cement a street vendor inside a wall after the vendor threatens a young Ororo.
+The vendor is conscious and terrified as it happens, with only his eyes able to dart back and forth frantically after he's been trapped.

 - In Deltora Quest, the Glus, the eponymous beast of the Maze of the Beast, traps anyone unlucky enough to get lost in the maze in a calcified shell of "silk" that it secretes.
 If you stop to rest and lean against the walls, they will solidify around you, leaving you trapped until the Glus comes and eats you.
 The walls are full of the skeletons of people who couldn't get free.